 The Process Definition is the core tool for the automation developer role, its accuracy and consistency will mean the difference between an average and great automation so ensure the information is complete before starting your work.
-The build of an automation shouldn't commence without a process definition and so we emphasize the importance of this document.
+The build of an automation shouldn't commence without a process definition and so Blue Prism Cloud emphasizes the importance of this document.